-Nearly everyone has arrived home after a trying day at the office feeling as if they were run over by a 2-ton bus and dragged over gravel for a few miles.
-Your first instinct is probably to collapse on the couch with a brewski, not push through a yoga workout on YouTube.
+Nearly everyone has arrived home after a tough day at the office feeling as if they were run over by a 2-ton bus and dragged over gravel for a few miles.
+Your first instinct may be to collapse on the couch with an adult beverage, not push through a yoga workout on YouTube.
 However, making the latter choice could feel oodles better — with none of the hangovers associated with beer.

 A little neuromuscular manipulation can fix what ails you from head to toe.
 Here are five common aches and pains that can be alleviated with a good stretch.

 1. Tension Headaches

 Headaches come in more than a dozen varieties, from migraine to caffeine to allergy.
 Some women find they strike more often during certain parts of the menstrual cycle.
 Other times, they occur after accidents or even severe emotional trauma — your body’s pain center processes both agonies similarly.

 Most headaches arise from tension.
 Your brain and spinal cord are encased in a sensitive membrane called dura mater that lies near small muscles at the base of your skull.
 When the dura becomes strained — perhaps after long hours at the computer — it sends these muscles into spasm, delivering pain signals your brain interprets as a headache.

 Nearly any yoga form or physical exercise will interrupt these pain signals and relieve the muscle spasms.
 However, a long, slow yin-style stretch session may be your best bet if you’re physically fatigued and disinclined to get off the floor.
 You should practice mindfulness, but there’s nothing wrong with a little “boob-tube” background noise if the mere thought of trying to clear your head while you stretch fatigues you further.